 - Fetch pre-trained model info API (request / response model; API provider: ML model registry, known consumer: AIMLE server; corresponding to step 3 and 4 of clause 8.20.1.1).

-- Fetch selected pre-trained models API (request / response model; API provider: AIMLE Server or ADAES; known consumers: ADAES or VAL server; corresponding to step 7 of clause 8.20.1.1).

 8.20.4 Solution evaluation

 This solution addresses Key Issue #6 and introduces the capability to support TL enablement at AIML enablement server by supporting the discovery and selection of models to be used as pre-trained models for an ML task related to either ADAE analytics or a VAL request.
 This solution is necessary if TL is employed, since the consumer needs to be aware on the applicability/similarity of a certain model to be used as a base for another ML task.